craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ### Let me tell you a story...
 In the Time before Time, for a moment and forever, the goblins thrived in the soup of Primordial nothing.
 Right after that, one single moment later, [[Tetrimoc]] split the heavens of Alaturmen and threw himself down unto it.
 There he was given his first wound by the lone mountain known now as Kailkeep.

 From the blood sprayed across this mountain rose the Kobolds of Kailkeep.
-Long did they wait for their Master to claim them, but he slept for too long, his injury too large.
+Long did they wait for their Master to claim them, but he slept for too long, for his injury was too large.
 The Kobolds claimed themselves, disavowed their creator god and swore to work only for themselves.
 Without the direction of Tetrimoc, they became wicked and cruel.

-Kailkeep is a massive complex dug by a fanatical group of Kobold for two main purposes; first, the safety of themselves, and second, the torment of others.
+Kailkeep is a massive complex dug this group of fanatical Kobold for two main purposes; first, the safety of themselves, and second, the torment of others.
 They rule this massive complex, and even stronger monsters respect them as the true keepers of Kailkeep – except one, with whom the collective of kobold work as equal: Terra, the Idol of Earth.
 Why Terra began to work with them, I would dare not ask, but she has surely become as horrible as they are.

 ## About rules stuff
 Above it's third level, Kailkeep presents a challenge constructed for three to five 'level five adventurers' working together as a team with the limited information presented about the natures of Kailkeep's Hells.
 As they progress, they should gain experience as you see fit, but know that the mechanical challenge presented will rise in difficulty further up the floors one goes.

 ## Hooks
 ### Druids of Terra
 For some time, the Druids of Terra were hidden, guarding the secrets of Arcane magic.
 Recently, the druid's connection to Terra has been severed – for reasons they would not share, even if they knew – and many of their texts have been stolen.
 Perhaps the adventurers were exploring and stumbled upon the hidden druids, or were sought out for their prowess.
 In either case, if the Druids can trust them, they would ask for their assistance in these affairs.
-And even if they can't be trusted, maybe they would anyways, but be prepared to ambush these assholes if they return with information.
+And even if they can't be trusted, maybe they would anyway, but be prepared to ambush these assholes if they return with information.

 ### Missing People
 For as long as there has been a mountain, there have been people bored enough to want to climb it.
 When those people travel to Kailkeep, either for fun or profit, they do not return.
 The explorer's husband is distraught, as is the Cartagrophers' Guild, and so too are the dwarfs failing to set up a remote operation without their Quartermaster, Explosives Expert, or Cooks.